Examine Treatment Equality of a Model

 # Fairness evaluation

-# We will use sex as the sensitive attribute and day_28_flg as the outcome.
+# We will use sex as the protected attribute and day_28_flg as the outcome.

 # Evaluate Treatment Equality